How can I modernise my kitchen?

 Utilities

-A modern kitchen refit gives you the opportunity to select up to date appliances.
-You might decide to invest in smart devices, or prioritise eco performance.
-There are fridges that can write your shopping list or ovens that can follow recipes.
+A modern kitchen refit allows you to select up-to-date appliances.
+You might decide to invest in smart devices or prioritise eco performance.
+Some fridges can write your shopping list or ovens that can follow recipes.
 Installing these appliances as part of a kitchen remodel is far simpler than doing so after a kitchen has been installed.
 However, that’s not to say it’s impossible.
-Simply adding a hot water tap can not only make day to day tasks easier, but also frees up a quartz worktop space to give a spacious modern feel.
+Simply adding a hot water tap can not only make day-to-day tasks easier but also free up a quartz worktop space to give a spacious, modern feel.

 Durability

-A modern kitchen doesn’t mean going for trends and fads that will feel dated in a few years’ time.
+A modern kitchen doesn’t mean going for trends and fads that will feel dated in a few years.
 Whether you’re refitting or redecorating, you should be able to enjoy the benefits for many years to come.
-This is why so many modern kitchen designs choose high quality, durable products and fittings.
-For example granite or quartz worktops that will endure a lifetime of use and look great with any superficial colour scheme.
+This is why so many modern kitchen designs choose high-quality, durable products and fittings.
+For example, quartz or granite worktops will endure a lifetime of use and look great with any superficial colour scheme.